leaysgur/slides/docs/jsconf_jp-2024/index.md

 const re3 = /こんにちは/v;
 ```

-- Enclose with `/` and `/`, followed immediately by the flags
+- Enclose with `/`...`/`, followed immediately by the flags
 - It cannot be empty
   - It would become a line comment!
 - The first character cannot be `*`
   - It would become a block comment!

-Invalid syntax will result in a `SyntaxError` and cannot be executed!
+Invalid syntax will result in a `SyntaxError` and cannot be executed! 💥

 ---